Mediahuis Ireland: India

 INM previously entered into the Indian market, purchasing 20% of Dainik Jagran, the publishing company behind India's best-selling paper.
 This market has been identified by INM as being a key element of its move into non-English speaking media markets with huge growth opportunities and potential for advancement.
-Since the initial investment INM deepened its involvement by buying 20% of the radio business of Dainik Jagran.
+Since the initial investment, INM deepened its involvement by buying 20% of the radio business of Dainik Jagran.
 The intention is to establish eight radio stations in the so-called "Hindi Belt".

 In August 2010, INM sold its entire stake in Dainik Jagran.
 INM no longer have any Indian interests.

 Other interests

-INM also held stakes in the Unison ISP and the iTouch electronic payments and premium rate telecoms operator, the controlling stake in the latter later being sold to a Japanese firm.
+INM also held stakes in the Unison ISP and the iTouch electronic payments and premium-rate telecoms operator, with the controlling stake in the latter sold to a Japanese firm.

 Cable

-The company formerly held a 50% stake in Chorus Communications, the second largest cable television and MMDS operator in Ireland, having acquired this with a merger between Cable Management Ireland, and their own Irish Multichannel.
-However this was sold in 2004.
+The company formerly held a 50% stake in Chorus Communications, the second largest cable television and MMDS operator in Ireland, having acquired this with a merger between Cable Management Ireland and their own Irish Multichannel.
+However, this was sold in 2004.